 (Piano) and Haruka Fukui (Clarinet)

 Alexandra Matvievskaya performing Three Landscapes for Piano at the Salle Cortot, Paris.
-For the entire recording and the score, please follow the Youtube link below

 After a brief attempt on song-writing and popular music composition, Santanu's music gradually became more and more complex, until he realised that he must move to the academic music tradition of Europe in order to hone his skills.